-In keeping with the tradition of fostering academic freedom, Nassau Community College (NCC) respects, encourages, and supports the right of any member of the College Community to participate in dialog and discourse to promote its educational mission.
-In support of this process, the College provides campus computing technologies.
+In keeping with the tradition of fostering academic freedom, Nassau Community College (hereinafter "the College" or "NCC") respects, encourages, and supports the right of any member of the college community to participate in dialogue and discourse to promote its educational mission.
+In support of this process, the College provides campus computing technologies, resources, and data networks.